Up: http://www.qhull.org

 [Feb 2004] GNU Octave [Geometry] upgraded to Qhull 2003.1 with triangulated input.
 Octave uses Qhull for Delaunay triangulations, Voronoi diagrams, and convex hulls.
 [R. Laboissiere].

-[Apr 2008] Qhull's qset.c does not compile correctly under gcc 4.x with option -O2 (4.0.1 works OK [B. Shapiro]).
-Gcc 4.x works correctly when compiled with -fno-strict-aliasing [R. Laboissiere].
+[Apr 2008] Qhull's qset.c does not compile correctly under gcc 4.1 and later with option -O2 (4.0.1 works OK [B. Shapiro]).
+These versions of gcc work correctly when compiled with -fno-strict-aliasing [R. Laboissiere]. gcc 4.4 appears to work OK.
 A workaround is to replace FOREACHsetelement_ with FOREACHsetelement_i_ in qh_setlast and qh_setappend of qset.c [A. Rossiter].
 D. Szczerba also reported the problem.
 The following patch works on both 32-bit (ix86) and 64-bit (amd64) Linux PCs [S.D.
 Lee].

 --- Makefile 2003-12-31 11:20:50.000000000 +0800